FrimJo/react-take-off/README.md

 - [x] Use only `eslint` and not `tslint`
 - [ ] Update Error boundery to use promise
 - [x] Migrate from styled-components to Emotion
+- [ ] Refactor to use Parcel 2 instead of create-react-app

 ### Prerequisites